stran9er/c_sharp/README.md

 # c_sharp
-Some C Sharp files for learning.
+ - Some C sharp files for learning.
+ - These are basic C sharp and mostly beneficial for beginners.